vvasanth14/HarmanAssignment/PatientsAndEpisodes-M3 Developers/PatientsAndEpisodes/readme.txt

 #unit test projects
 RestApi.UnitTests/PatientAndEpisodesTest

+-Used InMemoryPatientContext object to mock the Patient DBSet<Patient> & tested Get() method of PatientController

--Used MOQ for mocking the data & constructed IDbSet<Patient> ,to return mock Patient DBSet<Patient> from PatientContext & test getPatientEpisodesById() method independently without hitting the database
+-Used MOQ for mocking the data & constructed IDbSet<Patient> ,to return mock Patient DBSet<Patient> from PatientContext & test Get() method of PatientController independently without hitting the database